yohamta/furex/README.md

 A simple UI framework with a subset of flexbox layout for [Ebiten](https://ebiten.org/).

 ## Motivation
 When I was making React Native apps, Flexbox layout felt useful and intuitive to me, so I thought it would be great if I can use the same concept to build user interface of my game when I use Ebiten framework.
 I would be so happy if it helps someone who has the same thoughts.
 I really appreciate if anyone can make any contribution to grow the library.
-Thank you in advance.

 ## Features
 | Feature                 | Supported | Note                                                                                                                   |